datature/discolight/doc/discolight.md

 ## GrayScale

-Returns a grayscale version of the given image
+Return a grayscale version of the given image\.

 ### Example
 <table>